dloss/klp/README.md

 #### Default Output

 By default, klp prints every event that was recognized and shows both the key and the value of each field.
-Colors are used for syntax-highlighting (use `--no-color` to turn this off or `--theme` to select different colors).
+Colors are used for syntax-highlighting (use `--no-color` or the `NOCOLOR` environment variable to turn this off or `--theme` to select different colors).

 #### Key Selection